by Al Lewis

-1. Virtually all the benefits of supplements with virtually none of the risk can be achieved by taking a regular multivitamin
+1. With these exceptions, all the benefits of supplements can be achieved with none of the risk and little expense by taking a daily multivitamin

-There is plenty of evidence for the health benefits of virtually all vitamins and minerals – and even a few supplements.
+There is plenty of evidence for the health benefits of virtually all vitamins and minerals – and even a few supplements can be very worthwhile.

 Examples include fish oil for menopausal women with dry eye or possibly people at high risk of heart attack.
 Or folic acid for pregnant women and iron for pregnant women who are anemic.
 Or Vitamin D for people who have dark skin, live in cloudy climates, avoid sun exposure and/or don’t each much dairy.
 And of course, Vitamin B12 for vegans.
 (Vitamin B12 is found only in animal products.)

 Women likely benefit from small combined extra amounts of calcium and Vitamin D…but as noted below, don’t overdo it.

 St. John's Wort can be effective against mild or moderate depression and may possibly relieve hot flashes.
 But it can also interact with other medicines and should be taken under a doctor's supervision.

 Fiber supplements can be very useful for the large percentage of generally older Americans who don't get enough.
 We can't guarantee they are harmless but they would certainly be better than medicating the problem.

 The 10% of the population who drink to excess really should be taking daily multivitamins.
 This is partly because alcohol interferes with absorption, and partly because they aren’t getting enough calories from real foods.

 Melatonin is useful for some people, who experience roughly 8 minutes more sleep time.
 But if the recommended dose doesn't work, don't double it.
 It will either work for you at the recommended dose or not.
 And if it's not helping after a couple of weeks, drop it.